mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 A huge carrier design, the Antiama class is a key component of the Imperial navy.
 It is a hulking vessel that tends to stay relatively stationary in battle, relying on its numerous heavy attack fighters and bombers.
-That is not to say the Antiama -class carrier is not without its own offensive capabilities, boasting numerous weapon bays and point-defence systems, but it is not expected to fill a battleship’s role.
+That is not to say the Antiama -class carrier is not without its own offensive capabilities, boasting numerous weapon bays and point-defence systems, but it is not expected to fill a battleship's role.

 Fleet CarrierFleet Carrier TonsTons Price (MCr)Price (MCr) Hull 100 ktons